Implementation of emoji: Other emoji font vendors

 EmojiOne version 2.2, an open-source font available under a free content license, supports the full emoji set in color through Unicode Emoji 3.0, i.e. Unicode 9.0.
 Newer versions of EmojiOne, since renamed JoyPixels, support more recent Unicode Emoji versions, and use a stricter license that disallows the redistribution of vector images, while version 2.x is "no longer supported or distributed".
 EmojiTwo, an open-source fork of EmojiOne 2.2, aims to add all emoji from 2017 and later.

-As part of the now-discontinued Firefox OS project, Mozilla developed an emoji font named FxEmojis.
-Mozilla also packaged a version of Twitter's Twemoji font converted to a COLR/CPAL layered format font, named "Twemoji Mozilla".
-Older versions of the latter Mozilla project instead packaged the EmojiOne font, as "EmojiOne Mozilla".

 The font Symbola contains all emoji through version 10.0 as normal monochrome glyphs.
 Through version 10, Symbola was made available without a license nor any restrictions on use; beginning with version 11 in 2018, Symbola has been copyrighted with a ban on commercial use and derivative works.
 Other typefaces including a significant number of emoji characters include Noto Emoji, Adobe Source Emoji, and Quivira.